 Setting Up Storage

-💬 We offer consulting services to set up, secure, and maintain ArchiveBox on your preferred storage provider.
+💬 We offer to set up, secure, and maintain ArchiveBox on your preferred storage provider.
 We use this revenue (from corporate clients who can afford to pay) to support open source development and keep ArchiveBox free.

 ArchiveBox supports a wide range of local and remote filesystems using rclone

-storage setup:
+Example storage setup:

 EXT4